Chapter 24- The Healers Letters

 “David is a scientist.
 He helped Michael to grow and sell a start-up to Drukker.

 “David also recruited me after he read my proposal for a cancer vaccine protocol.
 But we needed money to advance my project before Soria Clinics would invest.
 The king agreed to help us.

 “Our research would have been impossible in the United States.
 It was experimental, unproven, even in animals.
 We would have had to break the law even more than I already had before I was fired.

-“In return, I agreed to try to implement the king’s ideas for Queen Noru’s pregnancy.
+“In return, I agreed to attempt to implement the king’s ideas.
 David doesn’t know.
-Michael and I figured he would not go along with something so radical.
+Michael and I figured David would not go along with something so radical.
 So we gave it a code name and color, the Purple project.

 “Humbly and objectively, you should know that I am brilliant…sir,” Garcia added.
 “Give me an idea.
 I will make it happen 105%.